 You should be looking at how to speed up your WordPress website especially for mobile users.

 Also, speeding up your website may give it a boost in search engine optimisation.

 Now, to the main reason, you’re reading this article – how to speed up your WordPress website.
 This may not be as hard as you think.

-Simply try out these three ways and you should notice an improvement in no time.
+Try out these three ways and you should notice an improvement in no time.

 1. Enable Caching

-Caching is a technology that makes it easier for your site to load certain pages that are frequently accessed by users.
+Caching is a technology that makes it easier for your site to load certain pages that are accessed by users.

-This means that because certain parts of your site are constantly being loaded by users, these are saved in the cache so that the next user doesn’t have to wait for the whole page to load.
+This means that because certain parts of your site are being loaded by users, these are saved in the cache so that the next user doesn’t have to wait for the whole page to load.